-Fear of Beards
+Fear of Beards Therapy & Counselling

-In many cases it is the fact that a beard can ‘hide’ the facial expression of the wearer that is problematic for the phobia sufferer as faces that are covered could be seen as ‘hidden intent’.
+The fear of Beards is also known as Pogonophobia and in many cases it is the fact that a beard can ‘hide’ the facial expression of the wearer that is problematic for the phobia sufferer as faces that are covered could be seen as ‘hidden intent’.

 The fear of beards may also be a fear of men as opposed to beards in particular.

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Beards.

 The important thing to be aware of is that we only need to perceive (believe) that something is a threat in order to trigger the fear reaction and just as importantly, what one person perceives to be a threat may not be regarded as threatening to somebody else.

 In other words, the fear of Beards is a highly individual experience based on the subjective belief that Beards represents a threat to that individual.

 Many people do not really understand or have a great deal of sympathy for people who suffer with the fear of Beards as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.